CDE will be closed on Monday, July 4 for the Independence Day holiday.

 State Performance Watch

-- Schools and and districts on Performance Watch (i.e., Priority Improvement, Turnaround, On Watch) will also retain their Performance Watch year without advancing (e.g., a school on Year 4 of the accountability clock in 2019-20 remained on Year 4 in 2020-21 and will continue in 2021-22).
-This holds true even for those schools and districts that participate in the request reconsider process.
-For more information, please view Accountability Pause: Effects on Accountability Requirements Fact Sheet.
-[This document is being updated for 2021-22.]
+- Schools and districts on Performance Watch (i.e., Priority Improvement, Turnaround, On Watch) retained their Performance Watch year without advancing (e.g., a school on Year 4 of the accountability clock in 2019-20 remained on Year 4 in 2020-21 and continued at Year 4 in 2021-22).
+This held true even for those schools and districts that participated in the special 2021-22 request to reconsider process.

 - Progress monitoring will continue for sites that have received directed action from the State Board of Education.
-The department will contact districts about scheduling State Review Panel visits and recommendations.
+The department has contacted districts about scheduling optional State Review Panel visits and optional presentations to the State Board of Education.

 - In accordance with the state's approved ESSA waiver, schools identified in 2019-20 for Comprehensive (CS) or Targeted Support (TS) will maintain their 2019 identification category and will remain eligible for support.
 No new identifications will be made until fall 2022.